Skip to Content

 © jolene_the_hairapist

 Frosted tips are a playful ’90s hairstyle making a comeback, especially among younger crowds.
 This style involves bleaching the ends of short hair, creating a frosted appearance.
+It’s a bold choice that adds texture and contrast to any haircut.

 13. Half-Up, Half-Down